Buying A Home After A Foreclosure Mortgage Guidelines

 - Try not to apply for no more than two credit items in any six month period

 - Try to get an installment or car loan

 - For example, consumers who need to purchase a used car for $2,000 and have the cash to buy it outright, finance part of it by putting $1,000 down and finance the other $1,000

 Mandatory Waiting Period After A Foreclosure

 For those who cannot wait the 3 year mandatory wait period in buying a home after a foreclosure, they would need to have a family member purchase it under their name and credit.

-If you have any questions in buying a home after a foreclosure please contact us at 262-716-8151 or email us at email@example.com.
+If you have any questions in buying a home after a foreclosure please contact us at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.